snaeem3/To-do-list/README.md

 Skills involved with this project:

 - Javascript
-  - Local Storage storing and retrieving
+  - Local Storage storing and retrieving with JSON
   - ES6 Modules
   - Objects
   - Factory functions